nulldef/ciesta/README.md

   user.make_happy!
 end
 ```
-Both methods `sync` and `sync!` are provides this DSL.
+Both `sync` and `sync!` provide this DSL.

 ### Validation
-There we want to validate incoming values.
-We should use `validate` method:
+For validating incoming values you can use `validate` method:

 ```ruby
 class Form < Ciesta::Form